Table of Contents

 - By default, Gradescope will email users to say that they've been added to the course.
 If you don't want users to be notified uncheck "Let new users know that they were added to the course" in the dialog box.

 - Open your linked course in Canvas.
-Then click the +Assignment button.
+Click Assignments in the left sidebar and then click the +Assignment button.

 - Once you do that, the process for grading is the same for Canvas and non-Canvas Gradescope users, so check out the detailed article on Grading Submissions.
 Once you've finished grading, see the next section for posting grades so students can see how they did.